leaf-bci/leaf-bci.github.io/doc/overview.md

 - `paths.downstream` contains labeled HDF5 datasets used by instruction tuning, inference, and downstream fine-tuning.
 - `paths.pretrain` contains unlabeled `.npy` trial arrays used only by `a_pretrain.py`.

-The repository includes builders for the labeled HDF5 files.
-It does not include a single script or manifest that assembles all pretraining `.npy` files, so the exact pretraining-dataset composition cannot be recovered from this public code alone.

 ## Architecture